patricksavalle/devops-project-template/content/project-plan.md

 The application is a collection of reactive event-handlers that publish and subscribe to [topics](integration-standard.md#types-of-integration)
 The risk associated with this architecture is the event cascade where a single external event generates a cascade of internal events, and the tricky observability.

+- [ ] Limit generating internal events as much as possible, reacting predominantly to externally generated (functional) events

 See: https://www.oreilly.com/library/view/software-architecture-patterns/9781491971437/ch02.html